lgellert/chatgpt_visualize_relationships/Readme.md

    2. The API is SLOW, it can take a minute or two per topic to collect the data.
 6. Run `python main.py -command build` to build the VisNetwork HTML output and png output.
 7. Check out the results in `./out/`
+   1. Open the 'view_all.html' file in your browser for a carousel of the results.
+Works best in full screen.
+   2. Open the individual *_pyvis.html files.
-8. You may notice duplicate nodes (very similar names).
+9. You may notice duplicate nodes (very similar names).
 This happens because ChatGPT has multiple ways of describing the same thing.
    1. Duplicates can be corrected manually in the JSON files in `./out/` using search and replace.
    2. The concrete Conversations classes have logic to try and address this, but it is not perfect.

 ## Challenges